danielwikander/Festivalbase/README.md

-// Tools used in building the program:
+# Festivalbase
-    Initial database setup was performed in the PSQL CLI.
+Festivalbase is a program for handling a fictional festivals schedule.
+It is written using postgreSQL and Java.
-    The program was coded in Java, using the graphical interface library JavaFX.
-SQL commands were issued using the java.sql library.
+The main goal of the project was to learn SQL.

-// Components of the program:
+### Components of the program:
    The program is built using the MVC designpattern, with 'controllers' handling logic, 'views' handling graphical components and 'models' as objects containing data.

-    SQLFiles:
+   * SQLFiles:
-        The SQL files used to create the database.
+        The SQL file used to create the database.

-    Controllers:
+   * Controllers:
         Main:
             Used to start the program.
 Initializes the first views.